 An authorized user can click Create User below the detailed description to create a user.
 For detailed directions, please see:

-Creating, assigning permissions to, and adding users to user groups can help simplify permission management and review for sub-accounts.
+Creating user groups, assigning permissions to user groups, and adding users to user groups can help simplify permission management and review of sub-accounts.

 An authorized user can click Create Group below the detailed description to create a user group.
 For detailed directions, please see: